-I attended my first ever protest last night.
+Last night, I attended my very first protest.

 All lives matter—of course they do—but right now, black ones are more in danger than you could ever imagine.

-There comes a point in life when seeing people that look like you being treated like animals, pieces of meat, takes a toll on your mind and every part of your soul.
+There comes a point in life when seeing people that look like you being treated like animals takes a toll on your mind and soul.
 I’m a strong believer in God.
 I pray daily.
 I pray for strength, and that these situations will never come my way.
-But I've come to learn how selfish that is, because it’s not about me; it's about my brothers and sisters who didn’t have a choice in the matter, or long enough to even put their hands up when asked to by the feds before they sent bullets straight through them.
-Even writing this, my heart bleeds, because I know this nor any other article is going to stop innocent black people from being slaughtered by the hands of the law.
-But we, as an international people, must continue to push this message of hope forward.
+But I have come to learn how selfish that is, because it’s not about me; this is about my brothers and sisters who didn’t have a choice in the matter or long enough to even put their hands up when asked to by the feds before they blasted bullets straight through them.
+I know this nor any other article is going to stop innocent black people from being slaughtered by the hands of the law, but we—as an international people—must continue to push this message of hope forward.

-Speaking with black British newspaper, The Voice, 18-year-old student and Black Lives Matter London founder Maryam Ali said: "By these people coming here to stand and unite, they are showing that they are against police brutality and that’s the most important thing.
-I think people forget that racism is a worldwide thing.
-It's still very prevalent.
+Speaking with the UK’s only black British newspaper, The Voice, 18-year-old student and Black Lives Matter: London founder Maryam Ali says that “by these people coming here to stand and unite, they’re showing that they’re against police brutality and that’s really the most important thing.
+I think people forget that racism is a worldwide thing—it’s still very prevalent.
 This is ultimately a cry for help.”
-Grime artist Stormzy added to that sentiment on social media, saying: “Don’t be the stupid idiot who thinks because we live in the UK that this isn’t an issue for us to take on.
-Don’t be the stupid idiot who thinks because we live in the UK that black people don’t experience racism from the police—don’t be so flipping naive.
+Grime star Stormzy added to that sentiment on social media, saying: “Don’t be the idiot who thinks because we live in the UK that this isn’t an issue for us to take on.
+Don’t think because we live in the UK that black people don’t experience racism from the police—don’t be so flipping naive!
 We have black brothers and sisters dying in the States and we’d be cowards to just brush it off.
 This is all of our problems.”

 All lives matter—of course they do—but right now, black ones are more in danger than you could ever imagine.
-So get behind the cause, stand up and let your voices be heard among the millions around the world who, more than anything else, want equality and a show of basic human rights for their people because we've had just about all that we can take.
+So get behind the cause, stand up and let your voices be heard among the millions around the world who, more than anything else, just want equality and a show of basic human rights for their people.
+Some of us have had just about all that we can take.